 - 2 hot glue gun sticks (hot glue is almost always vegan)

-- acrylic paint (I used Liquitex.
-Their ivory black color is their only color that is NOT vegan, but they have another black that is, so just pay attention to the color names.)
+- acrylic paint: I used Liquitex paint because it’s vegan.
+Their ivory black color is their only color that is NOT vegan, but they have another black that is, so just pay attention to the color names.

-- paint brush (if you don’t already have a paint brush, make sure you buy one with synthetic hair, like this one)
+paint brush (if you don’t already have a paint brush, make sure you buy one with synthetic hair, like this set of vegan paint brushes

 Step 2: Paint board